gerdjunisben/CSE304/OurCompiler/README.txt

     but I doubt it.

     Printing:
-    Donato is gonna get on it
+    Donato is going to work on this, I (Donato) have been preoccupied by family commitments

     Other notes:
-    I'm not entirely sure what you want us to do on type error, like do you want us to throw and error or just write and leave.
+    I'm not entirely sure what you want us to do on type error, like do you want us to throw an error or just write and leave.
 Other than that we should have more than enough time after this to finish up the compiler.